firefly-oss/core-banking-payment-hub/docs/technical/cancellation.md

 ## Overview

 The Firefly Core Banking Payment Hub provides a comprehensive payment cancellation system that allows users to cancel payments that have been submitted but not yet settled.
 The cancellation system follows the same simulate-then-execute pattern as other payment operations and includes Strong Customer Authentication (SCA) support for secure cancellations.
+SCA is implemented as a delegated operation to payment providers through the `ScaProvider` interface.

 This document provides a detailed explanation of the payment cancellation implementation, including the data models, flow, and integration points.